 I am not sure why the Dog and Partridge was not retained following the death of John Seeley Kelsey, perhaps members of the family wanted some cash, Whatever, instructions were given to sell the house by auction on Halloween 1878.
 A 21-year lease was offered, along with the licenses and goodwill of the Dog and Partridge.

-Further alterations were to be made at the Dog and Partridge after George Ainge won the auction and suceeded John Seeley Kelsey as licensee in 1878.
-For a good number of years the retail brewer and his wife Jane had kept the Saint Luke's Tavern in Saint Luke's Street.
+Further alterations were to be made at the Dog and Partridge after George Ainge won the auction and succeeded John Seeley Kelsey as licensee in 1878.
+For a good number of years the retail brewer and his wife Jane had kept the Saint Luke's Tavern on Saint Luke's Road at Highgate.
 Whatever big plans the couple had for the Dog and Partridge they did not come to fruition.
 Perhaps they preferred the Highgate and Lee Bank area because, after only a couple of years, they moved to the Swan Inn on Bell Barn Road.

 George Ainge advertised the Dog and Partridge in May 1880, describing the house as having a "lofty and costly plate-glass front in the modern style," with "comfortable smoke room, tap room, private parlour, kitchens, large club room, twelve chambers, stable, brewery, wash-house, coal-house, malt room, out-offices and excellent ale and liquor cellars."
 He gave his reason for sale as ill-health but he was running the Swan Inn by the following year.